ChrisW-priv/PersonalVault/zettelkasten/Vector.md

 1. In Physics we often visualize a vector with an arrow in space
 2. In Computer Science we can represent vectors with an ordered list of numbers

-Mathematics tries to generalise the idea of a vector and use it whenever it makes sence to use functions like addition or multiplication of vectors
+Mathematics tries to generalise the idea of a vector and use it whenever it makes sense to use functions like addition or multiplication of vectors

 Later on, in maths it is common to treat vectors as a [[Matrix|matrix]] of size $m \times 1$ where m is the number of dimensions a vector has and m is a number of columns a matrix would have.